-The most common visa in the family category is the partner visa.
-You may be eligible to migrate to Australia using the partner visa if you are married or in a de facto partner relationship with an Australian citizen, Australian permanent resident or an eligible New Zealand citizen.
+The most common visa in the family visa category is the partner visa.
+If you are married or in a de facto partner relationship* with an Australian citizen, Australian permanent resident or an eligible New Zealand citizen, you may be eligible to migrate to Australia using the partner visa.

 It is important to note that in 2021, some changes will occur for the partner visa including: